smlx/hashy/README.md

 ---
 **WARNING**

-Both the CLI and library interfaces are currently unstable may change at any time.

----
----
-**IMPORTANT NOTE**

-Many of the password hash functions implemented in this module are known to be insecure.
+Many of the password hash functions implemented in this module are known to be insecure or bad practice.
-Implementation should not be considered endorsement.
+You probably should not use this module for hashing passwords in any modern application.

 ---